Part 1 – One-Year Master’s programmes.

 This two-part article is aimed at outlining some of the main pros and cons of the one-year and the two-year Master’s programmes in general.

-Learn more about How Master’s Programmes Differ
+Check out: How Master’s Programmes Differ

 One-year Master’s programmes: